lleger/site/README.md

 | `thor jekyll:publish` | deploys to S3/Cloudfront |
 | `thor jekyll:bootstrap` | check for dependencies |

+## Local Development: Guard + Foreman

+Development is made nicer with Guard and Foreman.
+When a file changes (or a new gem is added), Guard rebuilds the site and loads it up at `http://localhost:4000`.
+Foreman is used to manage the Guard and Jekyll server processes.
+To get everything running, type `foreman start`.

 ## Bootstrap

 Before you do anything, you'll need to install the dependencies.
 System utilities are handled by Homebrew, Ruby Gems by Bundler and JS/CSS by Bower.
 A Thor command to check dependencies is available: `thor jekyll:bootstrap`.